NFDI4Energy/SMECS/README.rst

 #.  **Export Stage**
      * **Export Formats:** Save extracted and curated metadata in JSON format.
 |
-**Cross-Walk and Metadata Mapping:**
-     * **Standardization:** Align metadata fields from GitHub and GitLab to a common dictionary.
-     * **Field Matching:** Map equivalent fields between GitHub and GitLab.
-For example, mapping GitHub "topics" to GitLab "keywords".
 |
-**Sources and Types of Metadata:**
-     * Currently, SMECS extracts metadata from GitHub and GitLab repositories.
-For details on the specific metadata that SMECS can extract, please refer to `Metadata Terms in SMECS <https://github.com/NFDI4Energy/SMECS/blob/63-add-flow-diagram-and-functionality-details-to-the-documentation/docs/metadata-terms.md>`_
-|
-| **Authors:** Stephan Ferenz, Aida Jafarbigloo
 |
 Installation and Usage
 __________________________________________________________